 Taking courses as S/U is limited to 4 credit hours each semester, not including those offered only as S/U, and may be in only non-career track-courses (MMH) or non-SHA-elective, non-concentration courses (undergraduate).
 A maximum of 6 credits in total in non-SHA elective may be taken on an S/U basis.

-If both letter and S/U grade options are offered for a given class, students must sign up for his or her chosen option during specified pre-enrollment or university add periods.
-After the university grade-option-change deadline, students with documented extenuating circumstances must petition to request review for a possible change to the initial grade option.
+If both letter and S/U grade options are offered for a given class, students must sign up for their chosen option during specified pre-enrollment or university add periods.

 Note: The deadline for changing the grade option is the end of the seventh week of the term.